All Episodes

 I want to hold them accountable too.

-You want to be respectful or get respect but dress respectful.
+You want to be respectful or get respect, but dress respectful.

 Don't be dressing like you're walking the streets.

-And we gotta start holding ourselves accountable as women as well.
+I mean, we've got to start holding ourselves accountable as women as well.

-I mean, that's that's important too.
+I mean, that's important too.

 I mean, I don't like to defame someone.